modu/website_grokit_ca/articles/web/PaperColumnStoresVSRowStores/PaperColumnStoresVSRowStores.markdown

 - Predicate: {true, false} function used to filter entities (e.g.: person.age > 25).
 - Locality of reference: it is much faster to access data in a contiguous manner.

-### 1.2 Review of RS / CS

-#### 1.2.1 RS Typical Schema

-                  (name)      (country)   (age)
-                  column_1    column_2    column_3
-    Entity_1      Paul        CA          25
-    Entity_2      Mary        CA          95
-    [...]
-    Entity_n      Jeanne      US          61

-Data is stored on disk in a row-fashion: Paul, CA, 25; Mary, CA, 95; ...
-61;.

-Without any database administrator set constraint, the data is stored in an Index Allocation Map (IAM), which is basically a contigious array of data in no particular order alongside with an index ordered by id [Web_SQL_Datastructures, http://www.akadia.com/services/sqlsrv_data_structure.html].
-This means that delegates operating on columns stored in IAM must scan the entire table.

-Databases allow to create one clustered index per table, which structures the data in a B-Tree whose keys are one of the column of the table (where that column has the property to have guaranteed unique entries).

-It is possible to have indexes on more than one index per table, but that necessitates that creation of another data structure (B-Tree again) containing a tuple of (b-tree-id, actual-data-ref).
-Of course, this comes at the cost of more disk-data and more work to maintain consistency.

-#### 1.2.2 CS Typical Schema

-The data is stored in disk in a column-fashion.
-The previous examples would have 3 columns: (names: Paul, Mary, Jeanne), (country: CA, CA, US), (ages: 25, 95, 61).
-The entity the data belongs to is identified by the index in the column at which the data is located [CStore_Paper, http://db.csail.mit.edu/projects/cstore/vldb.pdf].

 ## 4. Row Oriented Execution

 Section 4 discusses optimizations that can be introduced to a RS database to mimic a CS database.